kypamourya13/Netflix-Clone-CI-CD-pipeline-with-Monitoring-Alerting/README.md

 ```

-- When you log in to Dockerhub, you will see a new image is created
+- When you log in to Dockerhub, you will see a new image is created with the name **netflix**
 - Now Run the container to see if the game coming up or not by adding the below stage

 ```bash